Ms. Clark hopes to help bring better understanding and an end to hurtful, downright wrong stereotypes about poverty and homelessness.

 'Life on the streets is harsh and the stress of being homeless is clearly taking its toll.
 This report paints a bleak picture of the consequences homelessness has on people’s health and wellbeing.
 Ultimately, it shows that homelessness is killing people.'”

 Gavin Allen, Mail Online

-It Is Against the Law to Be Poor In the United States!
+9. It Is Against the Law to Be Poor in the United States

 Dozens of cities across the U.S. have passed laws making it illegal to be poor.
-That would seem to mean that it is against the law to be laid off from one’s job.
-Against the law to NOT be hired when one has applied for a job.
-Against the law to suffer a great disaster such as a major accident, a major illness such as cancer, or to have one’s house struck by lightening and burn to the ground.
+That would seem to mean that it is also against the law to be laid off from one’s job, to not get hired when one has applied for a job, to suffer a great disaster such as a major accident, experience a major illness such as cancer, or to have one’s house struck by lightening and burn to the ground.

-Having laws passed making it illegal to be homeless and poor has not been helpful in either getting homeless people employed, or solving their homeless problem.
-Yes, homeless people get off the main streets or go to jail and stand trial for the egregious crime of being poor, but everyone has to be somewhere, so homeless people are simply pushed from place to place so that the better off (and in their own minds just plain ‘better’ people) -- people incapable of compassion -- do not have to look at them.
+Having laws that make it illegal to be homeless and poor has not been helpful in either getting homeless people employed, or solving their homeless problem.
+Yes, homeless people get off the main streets or go to jail and stand trial for the egregious crime of being poor, but everyone has to be somewhere, so homeless people are simply pushed from place to place so that those who are better off do not have to look at them.

 The world seems so much nicer when a person can pretend everything is as perfect for everyone else as it is for themselves -- and it saves having to care.

 In addition to criminalizing the condition of poverty, jailing the unfortunate victims of this circumstance and giving them a police record, the few meager possessions most of the homeless people have when they are arrested are confiscated and destroyed.

 How long before police are not only encouraged, but ordered, to shoot homeless people on sight?
 If being homeless and poor can be made into a crime, what is to prevent even more egregious and unconscionable behavior towards these unfortunate victims of our society?